Pension Bible

 The most popular option in 2026.
 You designate your pot (or part of it) for drawdown.
 You take 25% tax-free (either as a lump sum upfront or in stages), and the remaining 75% is taxed as income when you withdraw it.
 The pot stays invested and (hopefully) continues to grow.
 You choose how much to take and when — there's no requirement to take a regular income.

 The advantage: flexibility and continued investment growth.
-The risk: you can run out of money if you withdraw too much or if markets fall sharply early in retirement (sequence-of-returns risk).
-Our pension drawdown calculator can help you model sustainable withdrawal rates.
+The risk: you can run out of money if withdrawals are too high or if markets fall sharply early in retirement (sequence-of-returns risk).
+Our pension drawdown calculator can help model withdrawal scenarios.

 Uncrystallised Funds Pension Lump Sum (UFPLS)